testcontainers/testcontainers-dotnet/docs/api/create_docker_image.md

   .Build();
 ```

-Since Testcontainers creates a tarball based on the content of `/Users/testcontainers/WeatherForecast/`, all paths inside the Dockerfile must be relative to this path.
+As the tarball's content is based on `/Users/testcontainers/WeatherForecast/`, all paths inside the Dockerfile must be relative to this path.
 For example, Docker's `COPY` instruction copies all files inside the `WeatherForecast/` directory to the image.

 !!!tip

-    To improve the build time and to reduce the size of the image, it is recommended only to include necessary files.
-Exclude unnecessary such as `bin/`, `obj/` and `tests/`.
+    To improve the build time and to reduce the size of the image, it is recommended to include only necessary files.
+Exclude unnecessary files or directories such as `bin/`, `obj/` and `tests/` with the `.dockerignore` file.

 ```Dockerfile
 FROM mcr.microsoft.com/dotnet/sdk:6.0